akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-1/README.md

 ### 6. Containerizing the model

-Run the `Dockerfile` using [make sure that the docker daemon is running?] to build the image `no-show-prediction`:
+Run the `Dockerfile` using [make sure that the docker daemon is running?] to build the image `projects-capstone-1.0`:

 ```bash
 docker build --pull --rm -f "capstone-1\DockerFile" -t mlzoomcamphomeworks:projects-capstone-1.0 "capstone-1"